Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     .. image:: ./images/wCCD_tutorial_4.png
         :width: 100 %

-.. dropdown:: Checking the wCCD balance of a smart contract
+.. dropdown:: Checking the wCCD balance of a smart contract (click here)

     Create a ``balanceOf.json`` file and insert the following JSON object.